vpdb/server/README.md

 ## What is it?

 VPDB is a platform where people can share their digital recreations of virtual pinball tables.
 It's meant to be easy to use, beautiful to look at and fast to browse.
-But most importantly, it will save you a lot of time when setting up and maintaining your virtual cabinet.
+But most importantly, it will save you a huge amount of time when setting up and maintaining your virtual cabinet (you'll actually get to play again).

 ## How does it work?